OALabs/UnpacMe-IDA-Byte-Search/README.md

 ### String Searching

-To search for a specific string select the string within the _Strings subview_ or the address where is referenced.
+To search for a specific string, you can either select the string within the _Strings subview_ or the address where the string is referenced and right click to search.

 <p align="center">
     <img width="600" alt="String Search" src="imgs/string_search_example.png?raw=true">
 </p>

+You can also search for a specific string by selecting the address where the string is referenced and searching.

 ### Results